 The CBRE Osiris Property Fund, invested in by the Scheme, was terminated with effect from 19th March 2020, and is in the process of an orderly wind up.
-For this reason, longer-term engagement by the manager has ceased and therefore no engagement information is shown below.
+For this reason, longer term engagement by the manager has ceased and therefore no engagement information is shown below.

-Engagement activities are limited for the Scheme's index-linked gilts holdings with Insight due to the nature of the underlying holdings, so engagement information for these assets has not been shown.
+Engagement activities are limited for the Scheme's leveraged gilts and liquidity holdings with Insight due to the nature of the underlying holdings, so engagement information for these assets has not been shown.